vega/altair/doc/user_guide/encoding.rst

     lines + rule

-If we instead used `alt.value` in this example, we would position the rule 300 pixels from the left of the chart border rather than at the 300 dollars position:
+If we instead used ``alt.value`` in this example, we would position the rule 300 pixels from the bottom of the chart border rather than at the 300 dollars position:

 .. altair-plot::

     rule = base.mark_rule(strokeDash=[2, 2]).encode(
-        y=alt.datum(300)
+        y=alt.value(300)
     )

     lines + rule